Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 **Set up the Deployment Environment**

-Set up a local or cluster environment for deployment.
+There are two option for deployment: local or cluster.

 *az ml env setup [-c][-l] --name[your-cluster-name]*

-Initializes your Azure machine learning environment with a storage account, ACR registry, App Insights service, and an ACS cluster.
+Initializes your Azure machine learning environment with a storage account, ACR registry, App Insights service, and an ACS cluster created in your subscription.
 By default, the environment is initialized for local deployments only (no ACS) if no flag is specified.
-If you need to scale service, you can specify -c flag to create a ACS cluster.
+If you need to scale service, you can specify -c flag to create an ACS cluster.

-You are prompted for the following information during the setup:

-* A name for your environment.
-Environment names must be between 3 and 20 characters in length and can only consist of numbers and lowercase letters.
-* The subscription in which to create Azure resources.
-You need to have owner access to this subscription.

 Command details: